Call MVCC Admissions

-This program was developed at the request of, and in cooperation with, the NYS Association for Superintendents of School Buildings and Grounds (SBGA), which represents six hundred schools and thirty BOCES Systems of Superintendents of Buildings and Grounds and all related personnel.
+This program was developed at the request of, and in cooperation with, the New York State Association for Superintendents of School Buildings and Grounds (SBGA), which represent 600 schools and 30 BOCES Systems of Superintendents of Buildings and Grounds and all related personnel.
 The program prepares personnel for management positions in school buildings and grounds, and further enhances the skills of those already occupying such positions.
-Graduates will be effective and efficient in decision-making situations in facilities management, equipped to stay abreast of critical issues in their changing environment.
-Emphasis is on courses in Facilities Maintenance, Basic Education Law, Public Health and Safety in Schools, and NYS Public School Budgeting and Accounting.
+Graduates will be effective and efficient in decision making situations in facilities management, equipped to stay abreast of critical issues in their changing environment.
+Emphasis is on courses in Facilities Maintenance, Basic Education Law, Public Health and Safety in Schools, and New York State Public School Budgeting and Accounting.

 Goals & Outcomes